The Son & His Aged Mother

 The Governor was pleased at the wit of the youth and praised him greatly, but he demanded to know where he had obtained his wisdom.
 “Alas!” cried the young farmer, “the truth must be told!”
 With deep bows he related his story, how the idea had come from his aged mother whom he had not killed as commanded but instead had been secretly keeping alive.

-At their dinner of rice and grilled fish that evening, the son mused, "I'm not sure it matters if someone is giving or not, for us to care for them."
+At their dinner of rice and grilled fish that evening, the son mused, "I don't know why it matters if someone is giving or not, for us to care for them."

 "You got that right," said the mother.

-"Though it's good the Governor changed his decree," said the son, "for whatever reason he had."
+"It's good the Governor changed his decree," said the son, "whatever reason he had."

 For Hitachi and all of Japan, the custom of leaving the elderly to die drifted so far into the past that only its legend remains.